Robert Schuman Roundabout

-The Robert Schuman Roundabout (Rond-point Robert Schuman; Robert Schumanplein), usually shortened to the Schuman Roundabout, and sometimes called Robert Schuman Square, is a roundabout in the European Quarter of Brussels, Belgium.
+The Robert Schuman Roundabout (Rond-point Robert Schuman; Robert Schumanplein), usually shortened to the Schuman Roundabout, and sometimes called Schuman Square, is a roundabout in the European Quarter of Brussels, Belgium.
 It lies at the end of the Rue de la Loi/Wetstraat and serves as a focus for major institutions of the European Union (EU).
 It is named after Robert Schuman, one of the founding fathers of the European Union, the Council of Europe and NATO, and gives its name to the surrounding district (also known as the European Quarter) and Brussels-Schuman railway station.

 Location and buildings

 The Robert Schuman Roundabout is in the centre of Brussels' European Quarter.
 The major buildings next to it are the Berlaymont building (headquarters of the European Commission), the Justus Lipsius building (used to hold low-level meetings of the Council of the European Union and provide office space to the Council's Secretariat) and numerous other EU offices.